Did you get a freak-out when your dog is so vocal when he is out playing with other dogs in the park?

 He tries to be friendly and plays with them.

-You will also find his body to be in a relaxed posture, with floppy ears, and he is wagging his tail vigorously.
+You will also find his body to be in a relaxed posture, with his ears tucked back, and wagging his tail vigorously.

 These are signs that he is not being aggressive.